It’s World Pi Day! And I’m sharing a Mini Pi Day Unit Study with you.

 - Pi to One Million Digits (Math Books for Children) by David McAdams

 I decided to pull together a brief unit study about Pi.
 Because, well, it’s World Pi Day, it’s fun, and my son loves math!
 So I’m sharing it with you.
-It’s free, just click here to download.
-(This printable has been updated to correct an error on pg.
-8, I apologize for the oversight.)
+It’s free!

 What is your favorite fun fact about Pi?
 Share in comments.